The process to change Columbus Day to Indigenous Peoples Day was put on hold during Wednesday’s West Tisbury select board meeting.

 However, Mitchell said she was unsure how much influence West Tisbury can exert on the state and federal level for the change.
 Manter said at least beginning the process at home was important.

 According to Jennifer Rand, West Tisbury town administrator, if the change is made, the personnel board would need to bring forward a warrant article for the wording change at the next town meeting.
 Due to Massachusetts not recognizing Indigenous Peoples Day, West Tisbury would need to word the personnel bylaw in a way that gives a day off on the second Monday of October for a holiday the town recognizes.
 In the end, West Tisbury’s voters will be the ones to decide whether the town observes the second Monday of October as Indigenous Peoples Day.

-“I don’t know what indigenous means,” Kent Healey, West Tisbury select board member, said.
+“I don’t know what indigenous means,” Kent Healy, West Tisbury select board member, said.